-Again, this was a location that I’d visited on previous trips to Scotland so I knew what to expect.
-The Falls of Dochart arent exactly a waterfall in the typical sense, but a series of small cascades where the river Dochart narrows and passes over a rocky bed.
+This was another location that I’d visited on previous trips to Scotland and was keen to photograph again as I was disappointed with my previous results.
+This meant that I already knew what to expect when we arrived in Killin.
+The Falls of Dochart aren’t exactly a waterfall in the typical sense, but a series of small cascades where the river Dochart narrows and passes over a rocky bed.

-On my last attempt at photographing these falls, I struggled to find a good composition.
+On my last attempt at photographing the Falls of Dochart, I struggled to find a good composition.
 Part of the problem is that these falls are vast and at first it can seem overwhelming.
 My initial reaction was to try and fit the whole scene in to one frame.
-This resulted in the rather disappointing image below and even this image is only one side of the whole cascade.
+This resulted in the disappointing image below and even this image is only one side of the whole cascade.

-I didn’t fair much better on this visit.
+I didn’t fare much better on this visit.
 I was still struggling to find a composition I was happy with that conveyed the scale of the falls.
-I wandered around the rocks for a while but the weather was getting progressively worse, and as I had Kay and the dogs with me I didn’t want to make them wait around in the rain.
-I decided to call it a day and decided to return again later in the week.
+I wandered around the rocks for a while, but the weather was getting progressively worse, and as I had Kay and the dogs with me, I didn’t want to make them wait around in the rain.
+I decided to call it a day and agreed that we would return again later in the week.

-I returned a few days later and as we arrived a thunder and lightening storm rolled in.
-We decided to grab a bite to eat and wait it out, Kay really isn’t a big fan of lightening (and that’s a massive understatement).
-After an hour or so, the rain lifted and the sun started to break through.
+I returned a few days later and as we arrived a thunder and lightning storm rolled in.
+We decided to grab a bite to eat and wait it out, Kay really isn’t a huge fan of lightening (and that’s a massive understatement).
+After an hour or so, the rain lifted, and the sun started to break through.

 I did find a couple of locations out of the direct sunlight and focussed on some of the more minute details of the area as well.
 I managed to grab some images that weren’t too disappointing.
 I’ve included some of them below.

 Thanks for stopping by, have a good one!